ljluestc/angular/packages/localize/init/PACKAGE.md

-The `@angular/localize` package exposes the `$localize` function in the global namespace, which can be used to tag i18n messages in your code that needs to be translated.
+The `@angular/localize` package exposes the `$localize` function in the global namespace, which canbe used to tag i18n messages in your code that needs to be translated.